 The investigators are using cellular, molecular, genetics and systems biology strategies, in addition to high-throughput approaches and computational biology methods to develop three interrelated concepts: 1) That mammalian puberty is controlled by genetic networks that, operating within different cell contexts in the neuroendocrine brain, coordinate the activity of GnRH neurons at puberty, 2) That these networks are controlled at the transcriptional level by a repressive mechanism exerted by discrete subsets of gene "silencers", and 3) That this transcriptional regulation is under epigenetic control, i.e. a mechanism by which environmental factors (such as nutrition, man-made chemicals, changes in light/dark cycle, etc.) regulate gene activity without modifying the actual sequence of encoding DNA.

-Sergio Ojeda is a senior scientist in the Division of Neuroscience.
-He is also professor of physiology and of cell biology in the OHSU School of Medicine.
+Sergio Ojeda is a Professor in the Division of Neuroscience.
+He is also Professor of physiology and of cell biology in the OHSU School of Medicine.
 He received his D.V.M. degree from the University of Chile in 1968 and his postdoctoral training in neuroendocrinology between 1972-1974 at the University of Texas Southwestern Medical Center at Dallas.
 Ojeda was professor of physiology at the same institution when he was appointed to the Center in 1987.
 He has served as Associate Editor for the journals Endocrinology and Neuroendocrinology, and as an Editorial Board member for the American Journal of Physiology.
 He currently serves on the Editorial Board of Endocrinology, Neuroendocrinology, J. Neuroendocrinology, and Methods in Neuroscience, and is Associate Editor for Neuroendocrinology.
 Dr. Ojeda has served as a regular member of the NIH Biochemical Endocrinology Study Section, the NIH Population Research Committee, the NIH National Institute of Child Health Development Advisory Council and the NIH Council of Councils.
 He is currently a member of the NIH Integrative Clinical Endocrinology and Reproduction Study Section.

 Heger S, Mastronardi C, Dissen GA, Lomniczi A, Cabrera R, Roth CL, Jung H, Galimi F, Sippell W and Ojeda SR. (2007) Enhanced at Puberty1 (EAP1) is a new transcriptional regulator of the female neuroendocrine reproductive axis.
 J Clin Invest.
 117:2145-2154.
 PMID: 17627301.
 PMCID: PMC1906733.